TLC-1990/milestone-4/README.md

 4. Sign Up (/accounts/signup) - This page includes input areas for username, password and password confirmation.
 This page includes the rules provided by django.allauth regarding username and password appropriateness.
 5. Sign-in (/accounts/login) - A simple page through which a user can sign in using their credentials.
 If they are not already registered, there is a link to register.
-6. Order Success (/order-success) - A simple interim page following a successful order which links the user back to the home page or to their profile to view their order history.
+6. Checkout Success (/checkout-success) - A simple interim page following a successful order which links the user back to the home page or to their profile to view their order history.

 Once created, orders and custom artwork requests can be viewed and amended via /admin through the use of a superuser log-in.
 Registered user details can also be viewed within the /admin portal.
 The order model includes fields for user, order date, order total, and order items.
 The custom artwork request model includes fields for user, request date, artwork description, and additional notes.